 And when it comes to catching up with friends who are expecting, or friends who have children, don’t feel guilty about taking some time away ‒ they’re relentless reminders that you’re not pregnant, and it hurts.
 They’ll understand.

-And if that wasn’t enough fertility-related stress, you might also have to deal with expensive treatment, horrible medication side effects, and invasive surgeries.
+And if that wasn’t enough fertility-related stress, you might also have to deal with expensive treatment, medication side effects, and invasive surgeries.

 How to cope with infertility

 Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, and confusing medications ‒ is not easy, and we know we can’t take your pain away.

 But these small tips from our Peanut community can help remind you that you’re not alone, and there are healthy ways to make things ever-so-slightly better, to help you find the right balance between accepting infertility and keeping onto that infertility hope.